Alcaro/russian-malware/arlib/sandbox/README.txt

 Instead, execveat() can be employed.
 Like other *at() functions, it takes a fd and a path, using the fd instead of the current directory if the path is relative.
 It also supports a flag to execute the fd directly, if the path is empty.
+(I have no idea why nonempty paths are allowed with that flag.)

 To ensure the path is empty, the path address must be the last mappable byte in the address space, 0x00007FFF'FFFFEFFF; either it's "", or it's not a NUL-terminated string and the kernel returns